mbuzaki/finance-react-serverless/README.md

 After that, hit <code>amplify configure</code> and follow the prompts You will likely use your IAM console-- give yourself administrator access

 Once that is all done, hit <code>amplify init</code> and choose the same environment.
-Any changes will have to be done through pull requests.
-I will only accept pull requests that have changes on the front-end.
+Make sure to use <code>amplify pull</code> and <code>amplify push</code> much like git.
+For right now, I'll only accept pull requests that have front-end changes which should keep things simple.

 I will look more into different environments on **Amplify**, there may be another way to *collaborate*.